 Housing disrepair claims may relate to structural problems.
 Examples include leaking roofs, windows, drains or gutters, and potentially hazardous damp and mould problems.
 Landlords must make sure that installations and services are in good working order and are checked regularly for defects.
 Compensation awards for disrepair are likely to be high if a property has been infested by rodents or insects, particularly if young children are affected.

 There are multiple potential causes of accidents at housing association properties for which the landlord may be held responsible.
-Both carpeting and floorboards should be free of surface defects which may cause tenants to trip, slip and fall.
+Both carpets and floorboards should be free of defects which may cause tenants to trip, slip and fall.
 Rotten and damaged floorboards can give way under a person’s weight, or frayed carpeting may lead to a tenant tripping over it.
-Fixtures at properties such as cupboard units and other furnishings must be in a safe state, with mounted kitchen units, to take one example, securely attached to the wall.
-Gas appliances must also be properly maintained to prevent issues including carbon monoxide leaks.
+Problems with roofing and ceilings can cause cracks to develop and plasterboard to fall onto those below, while there is also the possibility of asbestos exposure when ceilings and walls develop large cracks or partially collapse.
+These types of structural problems can also result in water leaking into a property, potentially causing further disrepair issues like damp and mould.
+Fixtures and appliances such as cupboards and shower units must be in a safe state, with mounted kitchen units, to take one example, securely attached to the wall.

 The safety of communal and outdoor areas at housing association properties are also the responsibility of the landlord.
-Accidents may involve falls down unsafe stairs, if, for example, they are poorly lit, lack the necessary safety railings, or their surfaces are damaged.
+Accidents may involve falls down unsafe stairs, if, for example, they are poorly lit, lack the necessary safety railings or their surfaces are damaged.
 Hazards in outdoor areas include potholes, building materials left lying around, and ice and snow in winter.
-Housing Associations are expected to keep communal and outdoor areas at their properties in a reasonably safe for tenants to use, as disrepair issues can pose a risk to every tenant living in a block or development.
+Housing associations are expected to keep communal and outdoor areas at their properties reasonably safe for tenants to use, as disrepair issues can pose a risk to every tenant living in a block or development.

-If a tenant is injured due to a housing association’s failure to either provide a property in a reasonably state of repair or to deal with a disrepair issue reported to them, then it will often be possible for the tenant to sue and receive compensation.
+If a tenant is injured due to a housing association’s failure to either provide a property in a reasonably decent state of repair or to deal with a disrepair issue reported to them, then it will often be possible for the tenant to sue and receive compensation.
+As long as the landlord has been informed, tenants can also sue housing associations for disrepair that has not been dealt with after a reasonable amount of time.
 Our housing disrepair solicitors can advise you for free about the possibility of making a claim, and can represent you on a no win no fee basis in taking legal action against a housing association.

 Claiming with us is easy.
 Get a free no obligation initial consultation about your case, your rights, and our no win no fee agreement.
 All information can be taken over the phone.
 Medical treatment is local to you.
 We aim to keep the claims process short by keeping claims out of court.
 If your claim does need to go to court it is unlikely that you will need to attend court, as cases settle before the final hearing.